AntoineMugnier/kaori-hsm/kaori_hsm/README.md

 # kaori_hsm

 ## kaori_hsm state machine library
 kaori_hsm is a library for developing Hierarchical State Machines (HSMs) in Rust.
-Lightweigness and execution speed are primary focuses of this library as it is designed to run on systems with low resources such as microcontrollers.
+Low memory footprint and execution speed are primary focuses of this library as it is designed to run on systems with low resources such as microcontrollers.
 As being hardware-independent, the library can be run on any system for which there is a rust compiler available for it.
 Some of the key advantages of this library are:
 - No use of dynamic memory allocation
 - Fast execution, low stack and program memory usage